 The Group purchases the services of artists under contracts denominated in foreign currencies.
-In order to protect against exchange rate movements and to provide certainty against future cash flows, the Group has entered into forward currency contracts.
-The cash flows are expected to occur between one and twelve months from 1 January 2017 and total \$205 (2015: \$29,054) with average exchange rates of USD 0.7217 (2015: 0.7545).
+In order to protect against exchange rate movements and to provide certainty against future cash flows, The Group has entered into forward currency contracts to purchase US dollars.
+The cash flows are expected to occur between one and twelve months from 1 January 2018 and total \$205 (2016: \$205) with average exchange rates of USD 0.7897 (2016: 0.7217).